aptos-foundation/AIPs/aips/aip-11-Move Objects.md

 ## Motivation

 The object model allows Move on Aptos to represent a complex type as a set of resources stored within a single address.
 In an object model, an NFT or token can place common token data within a `Token` resource, object data within an `Object` resource, and then specialize into additional resources as necessary, for example, a `Player` object could define a player within a game.
+The `Object` itself stores both the `address` of the current owner, the appropriate data for creating event streams, and a value to denote if the object has been deleted.

 The object model improves type safety and data access through the use of a capability framework implemented by different accessors or references that define and distribute out various capabilities that allow for rich operations.
 These include:

-- `CreatorRef` that allows the creation of all other capabilities, allows adding resources to the object, and can only be accessed at the time the object is created
+- `CreatorRef` that allows the creation of all other capabilities, allows adding resources to the object, and can only be accessed at the time the object is created.
-- `OwnerRef` defines ownership of an object.
+- `ObjectId` points to an object.
+This is useful for storing references to a resource for reverse lookup and other operations.
 - `DeleteRef` allows the holder to delete the object from storage.
-- `ExtendRef` allows for the holder to add new resources to the object after creation.
+- `TransferRef` allows for the holder to transfer new resources to the object after creation.
-- `WithdrawRef` allows for an entity to withdraw objects store from an owner.

 A `DeleteRef` stored within a module could allow the creator or owner to burn a token, if present.
-`OwnerRef` of different objects can be stored within a common data store, e.g., a `table`.
-This allows for a user to store ownership of heterogeneous resources together.
-It also allows for composability of objects, where one object can own another object by storing an `OwnerRef`. ownership of a token and can be stored within the owner’s account.
+An object can own other objects thus allowing composability.
+A `ObjectId` allows for reverse lookups of owned to owner, thus allowing seamless navigation of the object model.

 ## Rationale